scoliono/M202A-Project/docs/content/overview/project_proposal.md

 ## 5. Challenges

 Due to the wireless nature of this project, real-world tests could be negatively impacted by interference from other devices within range, especially in densely populated areas.
+If needed, we can simulate a worst-case connection loss scenario by physically unplugging select devices from power while they are in use.

 One challenge that we anticipate is the differences in penetration between a 2.4GHz Bluetooth signal and a 5GHz Wi-Fi signal.
 This could lead to a situation where two clients are able to advertise their metadata to each other, but then can't initiate the actual file transfer.
 This issue might be prevented by temporarily blacklisting peers which might be detectable over Bluetooth but fail to connect over Wi-Fi.